All Episodes

 It's extremely common, though.

-So no, I don't I don't think you're wrong.
+So no, I don't, I don't think you're wrong.

-I think that there's a tendency on the right to give a break to business.
+I think the point that I'm making, because we've both done this at fairly solid levels, I think that there's a tendency on the right to give a break to business.

-I guess what I'm saying is that the same antics that are engaged in by like the little guy having fun on a trading floor are very, very common.
+Yeah, but business in general, I guess what I'm saying is that the same antics that are engaged in by like the little guy having fun on a trading floor are very, very common.

 I think you know this at the highest levels of business.

-I mean, like when you look at the original GameStop AMC thing, that was a response to the constant short selling and bullshit designed to destroy these traditional American companies that go on the street all the time, and like you get it, and you really sometimes you see the hand behind the glove when it comes to the fact that we have a ruling class.
+I mean, like when you look at the original GameStop AMC thing, that was a response to the constant short selling and bullshit designed to destroy these traditional American companies that go on the street all the time.

-Like you've never heard that I've never heard that expression before.
+I've never heard that expression before.

 Did you make that up?